Tag

 Cutting your subject out from the background with a single click.

-Replacing the sky with a different one, and matching the in the rest of the image.
+Replacing the sky with a different one, and matching the lighting in the rest of the image.

 Automatically making simple adjustments to light levels, colors, and contrast.